kunal-png/cv/README.md

 # cv
-made an only html website as apart of my udemy course
+made an only html website as a part of an udemy course